safiyawarsi10-png/san-diego-courtcase-data-extractor/README.md

 ## 0. Core goal

 **Purpose**
 This document outlines the research process and tools used by our team and volunteers to build a **transparent dataset for bias analysis**.
-We're building a structured, auditable dataset of San Diego criminal court cases so we can ask a set of **clear, testable questions** about fairness and consistency in charging and sentencing.
+We're building a structured, auditable dataset of San Diego Superior Court defendant cases so we can ask a set of **clear, testable questions** about fairness and consistency in charging and sentencing.

 **Concretely, we're:**
 - **Assembling core facts** (defendant name, birth‑year, filing date) directly from the Superior Court's public **Case Detail** pages (via the court index link).
-- **Pulling in crime dates and sentencing outcomes** from reputable local news or appellate opinions using a **custom GPT tool**.
+- **Pulling in incident dates and sentencing outcomes** from reputable local news or appellate opinions using a **custom GPT tool**.
-- **Computing exact or best‑available age at the time of the crime**, then bucketing into: Juvenile (<18), Emerging Adult (18–26), Adult (>26).
+- **Computing exact or best‑available age at the time of the incident**, then bucketing into: Juvenile (<18), Emerging Adult (18–26), Adult (>26).
 - **Flagging any gaps or estimates** in our data (e.g., `DOB≈1993 inferred from press release`) so **nothing is hidden**.

 **What questions can this dataset answer? (examples)**